 The Smith County Fitness Center is closed until further notice.
 Follow the Smith County Fitness Center Facebook page and call 615-835-2735 for information about future hours of operation.

 The Smith County Help Center will be closing to the public for now.
 Donations will still be accepted through the back.
 If you have an appointment, please follow the instructions on the front door.
 If you need assistance please call and schedule an appointment at 615-735-8090.

-Both the Carthage branch and the Gordonsville branch of the Smith County Public Library will be closed from Wednesday, March 18 through at least April 1, 2020, in an attempt to stop the spread of COVID-19.
+Both the Carthage branch and the Gordonsville branch of the Smith County Public Library are closed in an attempt to stop the spread of COVID-19.
 Be sure to follow Smith County Public Libraries on Facebook for updates.
 While the library is closed, you can visit https://reads.overdrive.com for free access to books, audiobooks, magazines, and more.

-Anyone with a reservation at the Smith County Ag Center is being strongly encouraged to reschedule their events and planned gatherings for the next two weeks.
+Anyone with a reservation at the Smith County Ag Center is being strongly encouraged to reschedule their events and planned gatherings.

 The Smith County Extension Office has been asked to cancel all group meetings until April 30th by the University of Tennessee.
 Agents are still available for one on one consultation or help as needed.
 This goes for Agriculture, Family Consumer Science and 4-H. Stay tuned to UT Extension Smith County’s Facebook Page or Instagram account to stay up to date with resources, educational materials, and opportunities to continue to be involved.